 Nut butters are another treat that has become very popular in recent years.
 Nut butter is similar to peanut butter, but they tend to be a little healthier than the average jar of Skippy.

 While traditional peanut butter has tons of sugars and preservatives, other nut butter is more natural and provides you with plenty of filling nutrients.
 You can find nut butter made from almonds, cashews, peanuts, and hazelnuts.

 Nut butter has lots of protein, vitamins, good fats, and calories, and they go great with fruit, rice cakes, bread, and crackers.
 They’re so good that you can even eat a mouthful right off of your spoon!

 Who doesn’t like a couple of slices of high-quality cheese?
 Hard cheese is a great snack to take on the trail.
 It’s filling and has lots of good fats and protein to power those muscles of yours.

 Cheese also goes well with other snacks, like nuts, seeds, pretzels, crackers, and summer sausage, so it never gets boring.

-And contrary to popular belief, cheese will actually stay good outside of the refrigerator for several days.
+And contrary to popular belief, the cheese will actually stay good outside of the refrigerator for several days.
 It might get a little oily or gooey, depending on how hot it is, but it’ll still taste good.

 One of the best snacks for hiking in hot weather is a juicy, crisp apple.
 Apples provide a wide range of nutrients to the body, including fiber, vitamins, and minerals.